alfuwu/Hyleus-Vault/Magic/Mana.md

 Finally, corrupt mana is tainted mana.
 The largest contributing source of corrupt mana is the [[Void]], however it is not the only source.
 In extraordinary cases, a backfiring spell matrix might produce corrupt mana, and it has also been observed that [[intrinsic magic]] might naturally interact with corrupt mana depending on the nature of the [[Intrinsic Magic|intrinsic formation]].
 The only known uses of corrupt mana, beyond destroying [[Soul|souls]], is for these forms of [[intrinsic magic]].
 It is also a food source for [[Void]] creatures, which may congregate around pools of corrupted mana.

-A mana particle’s size is largely influenced by the amount of energy it contains.
+A mana particle's size is largely influenced by the amount of energy it contains.
 When mana purity is low and the particles are sparse, the particles will be small and the effect it has upon the world will be weak to nonexistent.
 On the contrary, high-power mana often results in larger particles, however this rule is not universal; it is possible to compress high-power mana particles into smaller particles, and it is also possible to expand low-power mana particles into larger particles, though both such practices have the drawback of decreasing the available power of the mana particle.